Boomtown Seattle: Why we move here — and how we’re all in it together

 Sociologists will tell you that it’s economic opportunity that draws people here, and certainly Amazon, which has added more than 35,000 jobs since 2010, has offered plenty.

-“Economic drivers are the single most important reason some areas grow faster than others,” said Charles Hirschmann, sociology professor emeritus at the University of Washington.
+“Economic drivers are the single most important reason some areas grow faster than others,” said Charles Hirschman, sociology professor emeritus at the University of Washington.

 Jobs might be a magnet, but their pull is not always obvious.

-“It (economic opportunity) is amplified by social networks, cultural preferences, climate, and all sorts of different things,” Hirschmann said.
+“It (economic opportunity) is amplified by social networks, cultural preferences, climate, and all sorts of different things,” Hirschman said.

 I see the melting pot that is Seattle.
-I don’t see Silicon Valley.” - Natasia Tebeck, 32
+I don’t see Silicon Valley.” - Nastasia Tebeck, 32

 Public-relations firm Quinn Thomas last year polled both newcomers to King County (arrivals within the past five years), and longtime residents (people here for 15 or more years) on what they value about Seattle.
 It also conducted focus groups.

-Note: Correction: An earlier version of this story misspelled the name of Charles Hirschman, sociology professor emeritus at the University of Washington.